 SST takes place every weekday in the evening from 7.45 pm to 9.30 pm.
 Resource Teachers are present for e-consultation during SST to provide assistance and guidance to boarders in their school work.

 Life in Boarding is an enriching and fulfilling experience for our student athletes.
 Throughout the year, various Boarding events and activities are organised to encourage all boarders to break away from the monotony of their daily routine and have fun together.
 The exact line-up of events and activities may differ from year to year.

-Boarding activities such as the Academy Orientation Games, Score! – an annual dinner at year-end, and the biannual post-exam activities are organised by Boarding Captains to foster stronger ties among student-athletes in a fun and informal setting.
+Boarding activities such as the Academy Orientation Games, Score! – an annual dinner at year-end, and the biannual post-exam activities are organised by Boarding Captains and staff to foster stronger ties among student-athletes in a fun and informal setting.

 At the end of the year, awards such as Best Boarder Award and Cleanest Room Award are also presented to boarders who are role models to their peers and have demonstrated responsibility in ensuring room cleanliness.

 Boarders take care of the overall cleanliness and general housekeeping of their personal space, learning to exercise ownership, responsibility, independence and care for their environment.
 Regular checks are conducted to ensure that they adhere to the required standards.